-- 1. music history - 2. music performance (applied lessons and ensembles) - music theory - The three music minors require courses in all three areas, with more depth in the area of emphasis. - The music major requires courses in these three areas plus Post-Tonal Music (Music 401), Junior Seminar (Music 580) and Senior Project I & II (Music 600, 610.)
+- 1. Music History - 2.
+Music Performance (applied lessons and ensembles) - 3.
+Music Theory - The three music minors require courses in all three areas, with more depth in the area of emphasis. - The music major requires courses in these three areas plus Post-Tonal Music (Music 401), Junior Seminar (Music 580) and Senior Project I & II (Music 600, 610.)

 Students who have been involved in music in high school will often want to continue pursuing their love of music at Allegheny, whether they are music majors, minors or neither.
 Most popular are the ensembles, applied lessons, and introductory level courses.
-Quite a few of these students who start out saying they will neither major or minor in music do end up pursuing a minor in music.
-Therefore, addressing such a possibility might be integral in knowing how to plan.
-Please advise students interested in Music to take the Department diagnostic exam, particularly if they might be taking courses in music theory and music history.
-(Students who are interested in auditioning for music ensembles must keep the 12:30 to 1:20 time period open as many ensembles rehearse at that time.
-Alternative sections should be available for all other courses that meet at that time.)
+Quite a few of these students who start out saying they will neither major nor minor in Music do end up pursuing a minor in Music.Please advise students interested in Music to take the Department diagnostic exam, particularly if they might be taking courses in Music Theory and Music History.

+Students who are interested in auditioning for music ensembles must keep the 12:30 to 1:20 time period open as many ensembles rehearse at that time.
+Alternative sections should be available for all other courses that meet at that time.
+Additionally, FS 101 selections should prioritize the MWF time slot; or students might consider avoiding a 1:30 class if they have FS 101 and ensemble back to back.

-Music Diagnostic Exam online (SAKAI):
+Music Diagnostic Exam online (Canvas):

-- Prior to taking courses in music theory (Music 188, 200, 201, 300) or music history (286, 287, 387), students need to take the music diagnostic exam online (SAKAI).
-Students can request access to the diagnostic via a Google Form (see Learning Commons for more information.) - For theory courses, students will be placed by this theory diagnostic. - For history courses, students who place into Music 200 or above will have more success than those without any music theory experience.
-Students who might major or minor should take this diagnostic exam as soon as possible.
+- Prior to taking courses in Music Theory (Music 188, 200, 201, 300) or Music History (286, 287, 387), students need to take the music diagnostic exam online (Canvas).
+Students can request access to the diagnostic via a Google Form (see Learning Commons for more information.) - For theory courses, students will be placed by this theory diagnostic.

+- For history courses, students who place into Music 200 or above will have more success than those without any music theory experience. - Students who might major or minor should take this diagnostic exam as soon as possible.